tomeshnet/prototype-cjdns-pi/README.md

 The following instructions will help you set up an encrypted mesh network on Raspberry Pi's.
 It takes about 15 minutes to set up a node with the Pi 3.
 Obviously, to have a mesh you will need more than one node.

-Many models of Orange Pi hardware running [Armbian](https://www.armbian.com/) are also supported.
+Many board that run [Armbian](https://www.armbian.com/) such as many models of Orange Pi hardware are also supported.
 The same installation steps can be followed, except you would flash the SD card with Armbian instead of Raspbian.
-See [Hardware Table](#hardware-table) for the full list of supported hardware.
+See [Hardware Table](#hardware-table) for the full list of supported hardware and check for board specific installation details in our [Frequently Asked Questions](./FAQ.md).

 ## Set Up